darrenks/nibbles/docs/tutorial_minutiae.md

 Because string and ints are optimized for typical values, they aren't good at storing data.
 Ints use 1/4 of their bits to terminate or not, strings 1/8.
 And this is reasonable because most ints are small, and most strings don't need chars >= 128.
 However sometimes we just need to store data efficiently!

-To do that use `~` after your program and proceed it with a number.
-This number will consume the rest of your program, but it is stored optimally in the binary format (each nibble now makes up part of a base 16 number).
+To do that use `~` after your program and proceed it with a hex number.
+This number will consume the rest of your program, but it is stored optimally in the binary format.
 To use this number the first DeBruijn index (`$`) now has the data value instead of the first int of input.

 This program is only 14 nibbles instead of 17 encoded in octal.

-	$ ~239234902394023
+	$ ~d995376004a7
 $HiddenOutput
 	239234902394023